bmx-ng/bmx-site/docs/language/arrays.md

 sidebar_label: Arrays
 ---

 Arrays are used to store sequences of variables, or elements.

+There are two kinds of array in BlitzMax:
+* **dynamic arrays** are multi-dimensional, managed objects.
+* **static arrays** are of a fixed size and a single dimension.
+Its length is specified as a  constant value as part of the declaration.
+Static arrays are allocated on the stack and not managed by the garbage collector.

 An element within an array is accessed by indexing the array with an integer offset.

 The general syntax for indexing an array is: